France pays national tribute to New Wave actor Belmondo

 Belmondo, whose crooked boxer’s nose and rakish grin made him one of the country’s most recognizable leading men, died at 88 earlier this week.
 No cause of death was given.

 Belmondo’s career spanned half a century, appearing in more than 80 films and working with a variety of major French directors.
-Jean-Luc Godard’s 1960 movie “Breathless” (“Au Bout de Souffle” in its original French title) brought both men lasting acclaim.
+Jean-Luc Godard’s 1960 movie “Breathless” (“A Bout de Souffle” in its original French title) brought both men lasting acclaim.

 Belmondo played roles from thug to police officer, thief to priest, Cyrano de Bergerac to an unshakable secret agent.
 Belmondo, affectionately known by the French as Bebel, was also a gifted athlete who often did his own stunts.